-1 large onion, sliced finely
+1 large onion, diced

 Method of Preparation:

-- Stir in the chicken breasts and cook until golden brown.
+Stir in the pork slices and cook until brown all over.

 There is Asian tradition to serve noodles on birthdays for long life.
 Added to this, I saw in a Korean drama that one must eat the first spoonful or chopstick-ful of noodles without chewing or biting on to the strands so that one life span is not cut short. 🙂